QijiTec/ComfyUI-RED-Step1X-Edit/README.md

 ## Usage

 1. Start ComfyUI and create a new workflow.
-2. Add the "Step1X-Edit Model Loader" node (or the faster "Step1X-Edit TeaCache Model Loader" for 2x speedup) to your workflow.
+2. Add the "Step1X-Edit Model Loader" node to your workflow.
 3. Configure the model parameters:
    - Select `step1x-edit-i1258-FP8.safetensors` as the diffusion model
    - Select `vae.safetensors` as the VAE
    - Set `Qwen2.5-VL-7B-Instruct` as the text encoder
    - Set additional parameters (`dtype`, `quantized`, `offload`) as needed
-   - If using TeaCache, set an appropriate threshold value
-4. Connect a "Step1X-Edit Generate" node (or "Step1X-Edit TeaCache Generate" if using TeaCache) to the model node.
+4. Connect an "Step1X-Edit Generate" node to the model node.
 5. Provide an input image and an editing prompt.
 6. Run the workflow to generate edited images.